Recovery coaching: History

-In 2009 the Connecticut Community for Addiction Recovery (CCAR) piloted the first Recovery Coach Academy training, a 30 hour curriculum that provides people with an understanding of the skills needed, while allowing time for practical application.
-Since that time, CCAR has developed a number different professional development opportunities to help people keep up with their craft, offering many of their courses online.
-The CCAR curricula is excepted widely within the United States, as well as in other countries having trained over 50,000 people world wide.
-In 2018 CCAR developed a designation for Recovery Coach Professionals in lieu of certification for those whose states do not have a model.

 William L. White used the term "recovery coach" in his 2006 paper "Sponsor, Recovery Coach, Addiction Counselor", but later adopted the term "peer recovery support specialist" to emphasize a community-based peer model of addiction support.

 White's Recovery Management model, adapted from the Minnesota Model, includes recovery coaching (peer recovery support specialist) and was developed in 2006.
 Many recovery coaches use different recovery approaches adapted from the Minnesota Model.
-Schuyler developed a professional model of life coaching for addiction recovery by blending the Minnesota Model and Harm Reduction model with the core competencies of the ICF.
+Schuyler developed a professional life coaching model for addiction recovery by blending the Minnesota Model and Harm Reduction model with the core competencies of the ICF.

 Through the research of White, David Loveland, Ernest Kurtz, and Mark Saunders, and the efforts funded through Faces and Voices of Recovery, the Fayette Companies, Great Lakes Addiction Technology Transfer Center, the Chestnut Health Systems and many other universities, research on recovery coaching is progressing rapidly.
 The theory has been developed that recovery coaching reduces relapse by providing ongoing support developing healthy problem-solving skills and self efficacy (reaching worthwhile goals), as well as connecting with the local recovery community for additional support.
-In other words, recovery coaching helps the client develop the cognitive skills necessary for considering options and consequences, making clear choices, planning, and taking actions toward a healthier life and recovery goals.
+In other words, recovery coaching helps the client develop the cognitive skills necessary for considering options and consequences, making clear choices, planning, and taking action toward a healthier life and recovery goals.

 Addiction recovery support groups

-Recovery coaches encourage (but most do not require) participation in groups such as Alcoholics Anonymous, Narcotics Anonymous, Al-Anon, or non 12-step groups such as LifeRing Secular Recovery, SMART Recovery, Moderation Management, and Women for Sobriety.
+Recovery coaches encourage (but most do not require) participation in groups such as Alcoholics Anonymous, Narcotics Anonymous, Al-Anon, or non 12-step groups such as LifeRing Secular Recovery, SMART Recovery, Recovery Dharma, Moderation Management, and Women for Sobriety.
 They also work with individuals who dislike groups to help them find their own path to recovery.